retrohacker/documentation/03-upload-download.md

 console.log("uploaded/downloaded bytes:", file.progress * file.bytes)
 ```

-The `File` object also allows us to set event listeners.
+The Storj `File` object also allows us to set event listeners, just in case we
+care about what our `File` is up to.

 ```javascript
 file.on('ready', function () {